ajkim19/hangman-game/README.md

 # Hangman

-A simple game of hangman from a simple little man
+A simple game from a simple man

 ## Background